CERT-Polska/karton/docs/service_configuration.rst

  [signaling]    status            Turns on producing of 'karton.signaling.status' tasks, signalling the task start and finish events by Karton service (default: 0, off)
 ============   ===============   =======================================================================================================================================

+Note that if both ``iam_auth = True`` and the ``access_key``, ``secret_key`` pair are provided in the configuration file, Karton will first try to load secrets via IAM provider and will fallback to the provided pair otherwise.
+More information about credential loading can be found `here <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials>`_.

 Karton System configuration
 ---------------------------